 So, I started compiling more playing strategy tips, paddle buyers’ guides and profiles of pickleball equipment manufacturers.
 The more I got into pickleball and testing gear I realized there were a lot of questions to answer and topics to cover so continued to expand the website.
 As the sport grows, pickleball equipment manufacturers are releasing so many new paddles it’s hard to keep track as the paddle technology is constantly evolving as the sport itself evolves.

 I also like to research.
-My last corporate job - for two decades - involved product testing and quality control as well as documenting guides for users, so comparing equipment and compiling useful information is what I'm good at.
+My corporate job – for the two decades – has all been about product testing and quality control as well as documenting guides for users, so comparing equipment and compiling useful information is what I’m good at.

 The time, effort and costs that go into maintaining this website are supported through affiliate commissions.
 Many of the links on this site are affiliate links meaning if readers click and make a purchase I will earn a small commission for purchases they make – at no extra cost to you– the commission is paid by the retailer.